akadesilva/q-dev-headless/README.md

    - Container attempts to authenticate with Amazon Q Developer CLI
    - Authentication URL and code are sent to the SNS topic specified in `LOGIN_SNS_TOPIC`
    - Users subscribed to this SNS topic receive an email with the authentication URL and code
-   - The user must visit the URL and enter the code to authenticate with their Amazon Q Developer Pro subscription
+   - The user must visit the URL and authenticate with their Amazon Q Developer Pro subscription
    - After successful authentication, credentials are stored in the Q CLI database

 2. **Subsequent Runs**: